Set up the DB extractor

 db-extractor-postgres

-with the tag you created in step 1.
+with the tag you created above.

 When a Docker container runs, the localhost